(Full time) 2023 start

 Your learning will be heavily influenced by the University’s world-class research as well as our strong links with highly qualified professionals from industry, non-governmental organisations and charities.

-You’ll experience a wide range of teaching methods including formal lectures, interactive workshops, problem-solving, practical classes and demonstrations.
+In addition, you will experience a vast array of teaching methods including formal lectures, interactive workshops, problem-solving, practical classes and demonstrations.

-Through your research project and specialist modules, you’ll receive substantial subject-specific training.
 Our teaching and assessment methods are designed to develop you into a scientist who is able to think independently, solve problems, communicate effectively and demonstrate a high level of practical ability.